wcm-io/wcm-io-wcm/commons/src/site/markdown/configuration.md

 The Component Property Resolver

-The URL handler requires a service user mapping for detecting accessing component properties on publish instances.
+WCM Commons requires a service user mapping for accessing component properties in the `/apps` folder.

 Create a service user mapping for the factory configuration `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended` with an entry like this: